Piano Concerto No. 1 (Bartók): Music

-The concerto comes after an increased interest in Baroque music on the part of Bartók, which is demonstrated by such devices as the increased use of counterpoint.
+There are three movements:The concerto comes after an increased interest in Baroque music on the part of Bartók, which is demonstrated by such devices as the increased use of counterpoint.
 The work, however, retains the harshness and dissonance that is characteristic of Bartók.
 Here, as elsewhere in Bartók's output, the piano is used percussively.
-The importance of the other percussion instruments is illustrated by Bartók’s note: The percussion (including timpani) must be placed directly next to the piano (behind the piano).
+The importance of the other percussion instruments is illustrated by Bartók’s note: "The percussion (including timpani) must be placed directly next to the piano (behind the piano)."
 This note is omitted in a number of printed scores, restored in recent printings.

 Bartók wrote of the concerto: "My first concerto ...
 I consider it a successful work, although its style is up to a point difficult, perhaps even very difficult for the orchestra and the public."